 It’s likely you already have an information-rich website that has been carefully curated with information and landing pages that are helpful for a general audience.
 However, if you’re looking to target a niche audience, offer web-based access to certain clients, or create highly interactive experiences for short-term initiatives, you might consider creating a microsite.

-Microsites are miniature websites (or single web pages) that offer simple, malleable solutions to many complex communication needs.
+So, what are microsites?
+The simplest definition of a microsite is that it is a micro website.
+In other words, microsites are miniature websites (or single web pages) that offer simple, malleable solutions to many complex communication needs.
 In this article, we’ll cover what a microsite is, the benefits of using one, and how to get the most out of your microsite.

-What exactly is a microsite?
+What is a microsite really?

 A microsite is a branded content site outside of your main website, serving as a specialized extension of your existing web presence.
 It’s a platform that hosts content that would be valuable to certain audiences, rather than a business’s general audience.